 This application is subject to infrastructure charges in accordance with Council policies.
 The charges are presented on an Infrastructure Charges Notice.

-Attachment 1 - Part 2 Referral Agency Conditions - Department of State Development, Manufacturing, Infrastructure and Planning
+Attachment 1 - Part 2

+Referral Agency Conditions - State

+Development, Infrastructure, Local

+Government and Planning (State

+Assessment and Referral Agency

+Department) Planning Act 2016

 Attachment 2 - Appeal Rights